txpipe/pallas/README.md

 ## Introduction

-Pallas is an expanding collection of modules that re-implements common Cardano logic in native Rust.
-This crate doesn't provide any particular application, it is meant to be used as a base layer to facilitate the development of higher-level use-cases, such as explorers, wallets, etc (who knows, maybe even a full node in the far away future).
+Pallas is an expanding collection of modules that re-implements common Ouroboros / Cardano logic in native Rust.
+This crate doesn't provide any particular application, it is meant to be used as a base layer to facilitate the development of higher-level use-cases, such as explorers, wallets, etc (who knows, maybe even a full node in a far away future).

 ## Unboxing